PhilipYip1988/python-tutorials/006_collections/readme.md

 |"a few"|some, or a small number of|
 |"record"|information that is written on paper or stored on computer so that it can be used in the future|

 The value can be a fundamental datatype such as an integer, float, boolean value, complex number or string (collection of characters).
 It can also be another collection.
 Dictionaries are normally used when a key is easy to remember and a value is more difficult to remember.
-If we have a look at a Word Processor such as Microsoft Word, we see that each Standard Color has a name which we can take as a key for example "green":
+If a Word Processor is examined such as Microsoft Word, each Standard Color has a name which we can take as a key for example "green":

 ![084_dict](./images/084_dict.png)